Antiblanks/he-dan.antiblanks.com/_posts/2019-03-16-week-7-experimenting-with-sounds.markdown

 I'd always had in mind that the narrative would be delivered by the voice of the games master/s.
 My first games master, as created in this [post]({% post_url 2019-03-08-week-6-games-master-characters %}) is a young female so I set about considering my approach which initially seemed to be limited to finding a suitable female and then recording all the various snippets I required.
 After a bit of research online I found another solution in this [useful voice generator tool](http://onlinetonegenerator.com/voice-generator.html), and after experimenting with the voice options I found the digital narrator 'Karen' which didn't sound too dissimilar to the female voice I had pictured, so I set about recording some parts of the narrative using a Quicktime audio recording and exporting these to WAV using this [online sound converter](https://www.media.io/convert/mov-to-wav.html).

 This is where I ran into some complications; parts of my narrative are quite dynamic, phrases like 'This clue is for room #1' where the room number is dynamic, and 'This clue will add 00:01:30 onto your escape time' where the time penalty is dynamic make recording the narrative verbatim near impossible being that there would be so many permutations that I would need to record.
 This led me to consider recording different snippets and then stitching them together on the fly but I perceived the output would sound less organic and more robotic (like in-car satellite navigation) and this didn't appeal as the sound would be less human and thus would not uphold the suspension of disbelief.
 Also I realised that I would be near-creating a rudimentary Text To Speech (TTS) engine which seemed nonsensical.
 It was at this point that I changed tact and started looking for existing TTS solutions and I found the [React Native TTS](https://github.com/ak1394/react-native-tts) library.
-Installing this was pretty straightforward and once I'd setup some tests I found the voice of 'Karen' was in fact available.
-This seemed like an unlikely result so I went with it.
+Installing this was pretty straightforward and I quickly setup some tests and discovered I could configure the speech engine to use the voice of 'Karen' which was a major plus point.

 ### Bringing sounds into my app